foderking/VinePlus/VinePlus.Web/README.md

 ### Users archives
 - [x] posts view in user profile should have link to the thread
 - [x] there should be a way to link to a specific post in a thread
+- [ ] an option of viewing all threads a user has posted in, and number of posts

 ## Archives
 - [x] sorting of threads by no of posts
 - [ ] sorting by various parameters
 - [ ] ~~sorting of posts by date created~~
 - [x] highlight for deleted posts

+## Features
+- ability to view all posts, threads, and blog made by users
+- ability to view deleted posts